 The use of consistent school-wide positive behavior expectations encourages children to make responsible choices for their personal behaviors.
 Every staff member will monitor student behavior throughout the school setting.
 Sara Harp Minter is a Leader in Me and PBIS (Positive Behavior Interventions and Support) school.
-All staff members will teach and model our school pledge and behavior matrix expectations (chart on the following page).
+All staff members will teach and model our school pledge and behavior matrix expectations and teachers will reinforce positive student behavior through "Leader Loot".